What Is the Point of Fasting?

 It truly is the “path of pleasant pain,” as John Piper calls it.
 As you empty yourself physically and spiritually, you open the door for God to step in and do the miraculous.
 Your relationship with the Lord is taken to a whole new level.
 You also become more sensitive to the work of the Holy Spirit, which enables you to hear God’s voice more clearly.

 Anyone who has done a fast — whether absolute, liquid, or partial — would agree fasting is difficult.
-Physically, you may suffer from unpleasant side effects, such as headaches, fatigue, and intestinal discomfort, as your body attempts to adjust to the reduced caloric intake.
+Physically, you may suffer from unpleasant side effects of fasting, such as headaches, fatigue, and intestinal discomfort, as your body attempts to adjust to the reduced caloric intake.
 Spiritually, attacks from the Enemy increase in frequency and intensity, resulting in a barrage of frustrations that can seem overwhelming.
 However, the same people who would be honest about the challenges of fasting would also concur that the sacrifices are well worth the rewards.
 So don’t resist the suffering that accompanies fasting.
 Rejoice in it!
 Fasting is a spiritual exercise which God honors.
 He promises to heap blessings on people who are hungry for Him (Matthew 5:6).

 Note: As always, consult your doctor before considering any change in your diet.